-- •The goal of the field of ADT is to explore and develop algorithmic approaches to decision problems arising from a variety of application areas. - •This requires collaborations: - -Computer scientists with decision theorists - -Statisticians with economists - -Mathematicians with behavioral scientists - -Operations researchers with public health professionals
+•The goal of the field of ADT is to explore and develop algorithmic approaches to decision problems arising from a variety of application areas.

+This requires collaborations:

+Computer scientists with decision theorists

+Statisticians with economists

+Mathematicians with behavioral scientists

+Operations researchers with public health professionals

-- •First International Conference on ADT, Venice 2009. - Second International Conference on ADT, DIMACS Center, Rutgers University, October 2011. - Third International Conference on ADT - pi DIMACS Belgium in Fall 2013.
+First International Conference on ADT, Venice 2009.
+Second International Conference on ADT, DIMACS Center, Rutgers University, October 2011.
+Third International Conference on ADT - Brussels, Nov.
+2013 Fourth International Conference - Lexington, KY, Fall 2015